Filter Options

 What can I expect from a day trip to the reserve?

-“One thing that’s certain is you’re going to have a great experience on a day trip to Pilanesberg.
+“One thing that’s certain is you’re going to have a great experience on a day trip in Pilanesberg.
 Simply being out in the African bush is thrilling in itself.
 Factor in the unpredictability of not knowing what animal might lie around the next corner, and you’re in for an exciting and memorable day.
 Logistically most 1-day Pilanesberg safaris follow a similar itinerary.
 Almost all trips drive to the park from Gauteng, a densely populated province that incorporates the cities of Johannesburg and Pretoria, as well as O.R.
 Tambo International Airport, the busiest air hub in southern Africa.
 You’ll want to get the earliest possible start, because it’s a two- to three-hour drive to Pilanesberg, depending on where exactly in Gauteng you start.
-Once you arrive at Pilanesberg, you’ll most likely transfer to an open Land Cruiser, Land Rover or similarly rugged 4x4 for a guided game drive.
+Once you arrive at Pilanesberg, you’ll most likely transfer to an open Land Cruiser, Land Rover or similarly rugged 4x4 vehicle for a guided game drive.
 With luck, wildlife viewing will start almost as soon as you enter the park gate, and continue through to midday, when you’ll stop for lunch in the park or at a hotel outside it.
 After lunch you will go on an afternoon game drive and hopefully add to your wildlife tally with some species you missed out on in the morning.
-After that, you’ll transfer back to the car you arrived in, and drive back to Gauteng to arrive in the evening and reflect on everything you’ve seen in your action-packed day.”
+After that, you’ll transfer back to the car you came in, and drive back to Gauteng to arrive in the evening and reflect on everything you’ve seen in your action-packed day.”

 2